EB5AN Leads the EB-5 Industry with Fourteen Form I-956F Approvals—and No RFEs

-EB5AN is pleased to announce that we have now received seven Form I-956F approvals from United States Citizenship and Immigration Services (USCIS) for the EB-5 projects we manage.
+EB5AN is pleased to announce that we have now received fourteen Form I-956F approvals from United States Citizenship and Immigration Services (USCIS) for the EB-5 projects we manage.
 Each of these Form I-956F petitions was approved without a single request for evidence (RFE) from USCIS.

 To our knowledge, EB5AN has more Form I-956F approvals than any other regional center operator.
 Once again, we have set a new benchmark for USCIS compliance across the EB-5 industry.